IT disaster recovery: Relationship to RTO

 A recovery that is not instantaneous restores transactional data over some interval without incurring significant risks or losses.

 RPO measures the maximum time in which recent data might have been permanently lost and not a direct measure of loss quantity.
 For instance, if the BC plan is to restore up to the last available backup, then the RPO is the interval between such backups.

 RPO is not determined by the existing backup regime.
 Instead BIA determines RPO for each service.
 When off-site data is required, the period during which data might be lost may start when backups are prepared, not when the backups are secured off-site.

 Mean times

 The recovery metrics can be converted to/used alongside failure metrics.
 Common measurements include mean time between failures (MTBF), mean time to first failure (MTFF), mean time to repair (MTTR), and mean down time (MDT).

 Data synchronization points

-A data synchronization point is a backup is completed.
+A data synchronization point is the point at which a backup is completed.
 It halts update processing while a disk-to-disk copy is completed.
 The backup copy reflects the earlier version of the copy operation; not when the data is copied to tape or transmitted elsewhere.